 Lastly is the peppery taste.
-This is a clear sign that the nicotine in your Juul pod has gone bad.
-Nicotine is a juice usually has little to no taste when vaping to fresh.
-Now usually the only thing noting nicotine in and e-juice is the throat hit.
-If you are experiencing an extremely harsh and peppery taste in your e-juice that's a telltale sign that your nicotine is expired.
+This is a clear sign that the Salt998 in your Juul pod has gone bad.
+Salt998 is a juice usually has little to no taste when vaping to fresh.
+Now usually the only thing noting Salt998 in and e-juice is the throat hit.
+If you are experiencing an extremely harsh and peppery taste in your e-juice that’s a telltale sign that your Salt998 is expired.

 Vaping expired e-juice and pods poses no apparent but it’s definitely not the best vaping experience.
 If you find that you have multiple bottles of e-juice waiting to be vaped, I’d recommend leaving them in a drawer away from direct sunlight until you are ready to vape them.

 What’re your views on expired e-juice and Juul pod?
 Have you ever vaped some before?
 Don’t forget to hit subscribe to stay up to date with our latest news.
 As always, I’ll see you on the next blog.

 Last Post: Why Are VAPE PENS So Popular In Australia?